fin-cli/handbook/commands/cron/event/run.md

-# wp cron event run
+# fin cron event run

 Runs the next scheduled cron event for the given hook.